-'Obi-Wan Kenobi' Episode 3 Recap: We Meet Again At Last
+'Obi-Wan Kenobi' Episode 3 Recap: We Meet Again at Last

-Ewan McGregor's humbled former Jedi faces his greatest fear -- and his greatest failure -- in this week's nailbitingly intense episode of Disney Plus miniseries Obi-Wan Kenobi.
+Ewan McGregor's humbled former Jedi faces his greatest fear -- and his greatest failure -- in this week's nailbitingly intense episode of the Disney Plus miniseries Obi-Wan Kenobi, also starring James Earl Jones and Zach Braff.

 Only a Master of Evil